danfuzz/samizdat/doc/language-guide/05-formatting.md

 Interpolation is placed in a string by surrounding code to interpolate either in `\(...)` or `\{...}`.
-The two forms differ in terms of what they expect within the delimeters.
+The two forms differ in terms of what they expect within the delimiters.

 In addition, after the backslash and before the opening parenthesis or brace, a format specifier can be included, introduced with the tried